Water and Salt - Balanced Intake

 Beware of products in grocery stores, as well as health food stores, that are labeled “sea salt,” but are still highly refined and devoid of the key elements of natural sea salt.

 Natural sea salt is not white and it is not dry.
-It is a little gray in color due to the mineral content and it retains some of its moisture even when stored in the refrigerator for long periods of time.
+It is a little gray or pink in color due to the mineral content and it retains some of its moisture even when stored in the refrigerator for long periods of time.

 Both the Celtic sea salt and the Himalayan crystal salt contain many health promoting minerals and trace elements that are utilized in the human body.
-My salt preference at this time is Celtic sea salt.

 Further reading . . .